Smoothing in Neptune charts#

 The function also returns a margin of error or uncertainty, which is displayed as a shaded area in the chart:

-If you zoom in on a specific region with less than 1024 data points, the chart updates to show the actual logged values.
+If you zoom in on a specific region (click and drag to the range) with less than 1024 data points, the chart updates to show the actual logged values.

 Neptune UI smoothing#